"Quality is not an act. It is a habit." - Aristotle (384 BC - 322 BC)

 An introductory course in the practical aspects of software quality

-Lectures plus a wide range of library and WWW resources (for the main course content)
+Lectures plus a range of library and web resources (for the main course content)

 (see also the list of reference books and websites below)